iBug/aurora-theme/README.md

 google_analytics: [Your Google Analytics tracking ID]
 ```

-If these variables are set in individual pages' [front matter ](https://jekyllrb.com/docs/frontmatter/), Aurora will respect them, too.
+If these variables are set in individual pages' [front matter](https://jekyllrb.com/docs/frontmatter/), Aurora will respect them, too.

 ```yml
 title: [The title of the page]